Shiing-Shen Chern: Differential forms

 Along with Cartan, Chern is one of the mathematicians known for popularizing the use of differential forms in math and physics.
 In his biography, Richard Palais and Chuu-Lian Terng have written ... we would like to point out a unifying theme that runs through all of it: his absolute mastery of the techniques of differential forms and his artful application of these techniques in solving geometric problems.
 This was a magic mantle, handed down to him by his great teacher, Élie Cartan.
 It permitted him to explore in depth new mathematical territory where others could not enter.
 What makes differential forms such an ideal tool for studying local and global geometric properties (and for relating them to each other) is their two complementary aspects.
 They admit, on the one hand, the local operation of exterior differentiation, and on the other the global operation of integration over cochains, and these are related via Stokes's Theorem.
 While at the IAS, there were two competing methods of geometry: the tensor calculus and the newer differential forms.
-Chern has written I usually like to say that vector fields is like a man, and differential forms is like a woman.
+Chern wrote: I usually like to say that vector fields is like a man, and differential forms is like a woman.
 Society must have two sexes.
 If you only have one, it’s not enough.In the last years of his life, he advocated the study of Finsler geometry, writing several books and articles on the subject.
 His research on Finsler geometry is continued through Tian Gang, Paul C. Yang, and Sun-Yung Alice Chang of Princeton University.

 He was known for unifying geometric and topological methods to prove stunning new results.